ayrustogaru/CTF-writeups/inctf/forensics/LOGarithm/README.md

 ![screenshot](images/screenshot.png)

 As you can see, the `cmd.exe`, `Chrome` and `Downloads` windows are open and the `Downloads` points to the `C:\Users\Mike\Downloads` directory.
-So, out of curiosity, I looked at his browsing history and also scanned through the files present in that directory.
+So, out of curiosity, I looked at his browsing history and also scanned through the files present in the above directory.

 ```volatility --plugins=plugins/ --profile=Win7SP1x64 -f Evidence/Evidence.vmem chromehistory```